 Four methods of submission are available for exchanging retiree information with CMS' RDS Center:

 Plan Sponsors and Vendors can upload retiree data formatted in a Comma Separated Value (CSV) file to the RDS Secure Website to submit retiree data.

 Data exchanged using a Vendor Mainframe or a Plan Sponsor Mainframe connection (e.g., Connect:Direct) requires setup and testing before a retiree file can be accepted by CMS' RDS Center.
 Each retiree file must be formatted with a Header Record, Detail Record, and Trailer Record.
 A retiree file can include data for multiple applications in the same transmission.

 A Voluntary Data Sharing Agreement (VDSA) or Mandatory Insurer Reporting (MIR) facilitated by CMS' Coordination of Benefits (COB) Contractor requires setup and testing before a retiree file can be accepted by CMS' RDS Center.

 A Coordination of Benefits (COB) Contractor authorizes the Centers for Medicare & Medicaid Services (CMS) and an employer, or agent on behalf of an employer, to electronically exchange health insurance benefit entitlement information.

-During Payment Setup, the Plan Sponsor needs to determine who will report cost data for each Benefit Option, how the information will be transmitted, and who will request interim payments if the Plan Sponsor has elected an Interim Payment Frequency.
+During Payment Setup, the Plan Sponsor needs to determine who will report cost data for each Benefit Option, how the information will be transmitted, and who will request interim payments if the Plan Sponsor chooses to request Interim Payments.

 The Plan Sponsor may submit data on its own behalf or elect a Vendor to complete this Cost Reporter task.

-Payment information may be transmitted using the RDS Secure Website or Mainframe connection.
+Payment information may be transmitted using the RDS Secure Website or Connect:Direct connection.